Instagrammable Places in Charleston SC

 Outfit: Hat Link

-You can’t visit Charleston without heading to the Battery.
+Another one of the most Instagrammable places in Charleston is the Battery.
 The River is picturesque, lined in palm trees and multi-million dollar homes.
 It is also known as a historic seawall that protected the city during the civil war.
 If you want a photo with little to no people, I recommend visiting early as this is a really popular place for people to walk.

 Nathaniel Russell House